COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 As a team we researched various commercial and non-commercial solutions for the problem.

 #### Notion
 Notion is a website that is flexible for tracking goals.
 It allows users to set, monitor and edit their goals in a structured way.
-##### Pros:
--	User friendly for teams: It is designed to be clear and intuitive which makes it easier for varying skill levels.
--	Collaboration: It allows collaboration on projects, as well as sharing notes and task assignment.
--	Cost efficient: There is a free version that provides an abundance of features, as well as a paid version that offers a much wider range of features for a reasonable price.
--	Portable: Notion can be accessed from the web or locally on an app.
-This allows it to be used anywhere
--	Documentation: There is an extensive number of tutorials and documentation as it is a widely used platform
--	Database: Notion has a database format that you can add to track the goals.
-This would allow a similar system to be implemented to what they currently use, with the excel spreadsheet, but in a better format.
-This is something that we’d like to implement in our chosen solution.
--	Progress Bar/Status: Notion has a progress bar and status system that allows efficient tracking of the goals.
-This is something we will implement into our chosen solution.
-##### Cons:
+It is user friendly, designed in a clear and intuitive way.
+It allows collaboration for projects, which is relevant to the CERP solution.
+It is cost efficient as it operates with a free version as well as a paid one.
+It can be accessed from the web or locally on an app, making it portable.
+There is also heavy documentation and tutorials online.
+Features we plan to include in our solution that notion provide is their progress bar and status option.
+This allows efficient tracking of the goals.
+We would also like to implement something similar to the database system that Notion offers.
--	Overwhelming: As Notion offers a wide variety of features, it can be quite overwhelming to use especially when new to the platform.
--	No goal tracking: Although it allows you create and track goals, it doesn’t have tools designed specifically for this.
-So, it’s not necessarily the most efficient software to use.
--	Confusing: The template system is confusing to use.
-When selecting a free template, it suggests paying and then shows multiple pop-ups asking to add multiple different templates that cost money.
+However, Notion can be overwhelming to use as there is a variety of features, which can overwhelm new users.
+Furthermore, despite it allowing you to create and track goals, it doesn’t have a tool specifically designed for this.
+The template system can also be confusing to use as although they state that certain templates are free, it suggests paying and then presents multiple pop-ups offering different templates that all cost money.

 #### Non-Commercial App
 ##### Pros: